Do you hate credit cards?

 Do you live a cash-only lifestyle?

-They also believe that credit and credit cards are the only ways into debt.
+They also believe that only credit and credit cards lead to debt.

 Unfortunately for you and all of these people, that line of reasoning is wrong.

 There are a couple of misconceptions when it comes to cash and debt.